SeanOmeife/simple-java-maven-app/README.md

 this edit is to check jenkins2

+this edit is to check for webhook functionality

 this edit is to trigger and check static code analysis

 This repository is for the